runandroid/currency-converter/README.md

 For example, an amount of money in EUROS to US dollars, the program will take the value entered and convert it using the current exchange rate between both currencies.

-- The API (Application Programming Interface) provides up-to-date exchange rates in JSON format.
+- The API (*) provides up-to-date exchange rates in JSON format.

 - The JSON format is used to structure data in text form and enables the exchange of information between applications in a simple, lightweight, and rapid manner.

-- (API ==> Interface that allows one Software to request data or services from another without needing to know its internal workings).
+(*) API ==> Application Programming Interface that allows one Software to request data or services from another without needing to know its internal workings.